mkeenan-kdb/navaria-community/COMMUNITY_SETUP.md

 ### "No tables found" in Supabase

 - Go back to [Database Configuration](#database-configuration)
-- Re-run all SQL migrations in order
+- Re-run the complete `database/init_schema.sql` script
 - Check for error messages in the SQL Editor

 ### App won't start / Metro bundler errors